cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

 ## Decision

-`x/gov` will integrate those functionalities and extract helpers and interfaces for extending the `x/gov` module capabilities.
+`x/gov` will integrate these functions and extract helpers and interfaces for extending the `x/gov` module capabilities.

 ### Proposals

 Currently, all proposals are [`v1.Proposal`][5].
-Optimistic and multiple choice proposals only require a different tally logic, but the rest of the proposal stays the same to not create other proposal types, `v1.Proposal` will have an extra field:
+Optimistic and multiple choice proposals require a different tally logic, but the rest of the proposal stays the same to not create other proposal types, `v1.Proposal` will have an extra field:

 ```protobuf
 enum ProposalType {